Pillars of Support: Building Product

 - deliver more value with less effort.

-At SomewhereWarm, Customer Support is seen as a valuable process that exchanges product expertise for product insights: Every customer interaction is an opportunity for product reflection and improvement.
+At SomewhereWarm, we treat Customer Support as a process that exchanges product expertise for product insights.
+Wee see every customer interaction as an opportunity for product reflection and improvement.
 We ask not only “what’s the best way to help this customer?”, but also “what is the best product we could build for this customer?”.
 This creates a win-win outcome for our customers and us.

-- Support Engineers are encouraged to ask why our products work like they do today, and why certain decisions were made in the past.
+- Support Engineers are given ample time to understand customer needs.
+Everyone is encouraged to ask why our products work like they do today, and why certain decisions were made in the past.
 The entire Support team has access to product backlogs and can follow every single task through our development pipeline, all the way from analysis to deployment.

 - Important product decisions are communicated to and validated by the Support team.
 On a weekly basis, we discuss new product insights mined over the last few days, and analyze this data to identify new features and areas of improvement.
 On a quarterly basis, our Support team is involved in the process of shaping new product objectives.
 During these meetups, Support Engineers answer to simple questions, such as “what is the biggest pain of Product Bundles right now”, and rate new feature ideas from an impact/benefit perspective.

-Fostering a product mindset in our Support team allows it to:
+Fostering this product mindset in our Support team allows it to:

 - Provide clearer, understandable explanations about current product limitations.